Workout

 1. Gather the necessary supplies: To perform cupping therapy at home, you will need a set of specialized cups.
 These cups are typically made of glass, silicone, or plastic.
 You can easily find them online or at your local health store.
 Additionally, you may want to have some massage oil or lotion on hand for easier cup placement and removal.

-2. Prepare the area: Before you begin, ensure that the area you plan to cup is clean and dry.
-It’s essential to choose a body part with enough flesh to create a proper seal with the cups.
-Common areas include the back, shoulders, thighs, and calves.
-Avoid cupping over bony areas or areas with open wounds, rashes, or sunburns.
+2. Prepare the area: Before you begin, make sure that the area you are going to cup is clean and dry.
+So that the cups can seal properly, choose the body part that has enough flesh.
+The popular areas to carry out this therapy are the back, shoulders, thighs, and calves.
+However, abstain from the bony parts or those that have open wounds, rashes, and sunburns.

-3. Apply oil or lotion: To allow the cups to glide smoothly over the skin, apply a thin layer of oil or lotion to the chosen area.
-This step is particularly important if you are using silicone or plastic cups, as they require lubrication for proper suction.
+3. Apply oil or lotion: You can put the cups smoothly over the skin by using oil or lotion, which is the purpose of this step.
+It is also crucial if you are using silicone or plastic cups as they are the ones that need the lubrication for the suction to happen.

-8. Post-treatment care: After cupping therapy, it’s common to see circular marks or bruises on the skin.
-These marks typically fade within a few days but can be covered with clothing or makeup if desired.
-Apply a soothing lotion or oil to moisturize the skin and help alleviate any potential discomfort.
+8. Post-treatment care: After cupping therapy, it is typical to experience a round mark or a bruise.
+The marks usually disappear within a few days but can be covered with clothes or makeup if someone wishes to do so.
+Use a soothing lotion or an oil to help moisturize the skin and bring some relief to any potential discomfort of the skin.

 💡 Tips FitMeMore.com